GutiX/chrome4cloud/README.md

 - Font face
 - Simplification (beta - for now, it just picks all text elements from the DOM and lists them one after another).

 The settings of the user are now stored using Chrome's sync storage.
-In a future, the preferences will be downloaded from the preferences server of Cloud4all.
+In the future, the preferences will be downloaded from the preferences server of Cloud4all.

 Installation
 ============